softprobe/sp-istio-wasm/README.md

-# SP-Istio Cache
+# SP-Istio Agent

-A transparent cache extension for Istio using WebAssembly (WASM) written in Rust.
+A transparent agent extension for Istio using WebAssembly (WASM) written in Rust.

 ## Overview

-This project extends Istio's capabilities by implementing a custom WASM extension that intercepts outgoing HTTP requests, integrates with Softprobe for caching decisions, and manages cache storage asynchronously.
+This project extends Istio's capabilities by implementing a custom WASM extension that intercepts outgoing HTTP requests, integrates with Softprobe for caching decisions, and manages agent storage asynchronously.

 ## Quick Start